-In some cases, keeping the same issuer means no application and – even better – no credit check, which means no impact on your score.
+In some cases, keeping the same issuer means no application and (even better) no credit check, which means no impact on your score.
 “It can have some real advantages,” says Joe Ridout, spokesman for Consumer Action.

-8 questions to ask before switching cards
+Questions to ask yourself before switching cards

 - Will the issuer do a credit check?